viorik/ELSDc/README.md

 Compilation
 -----------

-You may need to modify the file `Makefile` in the diretory `src` to include the path to liblapack.
+You may need to modify the file `Makefile` in the directory `src` to include the path to liblapack.
 Then, you can compile by typing `make` in the command line.
 This produces the executable called `elsdc`.